Table of Contents

-- The after-effect phase with exhaustion, anxiety and depressive state
+- The after-effect phase with exhaustion, anxiety, and a depressive state

 The experience is extremely dependent on the initial situation.
-A horror trip will possibly be triggered if the consumer is anxious or depressive.
+Horror trip will possibly be triggered if the consumer is anxious or depressive.
 This manifests itself with panic, paranoid anxiety and distortions of perception including negative images.

-It can come up to flashbacks with recalling of drug-induced pictures, even longer time after the last ingestion of hallucinogens.
+Flashbacks can occur with recall of drug-induced pictures, even a long time after the last ingestion of hallucinogens.

 Intoxications with hallucinogens

 Intoxications with hallucinogens are quite rare, as they cause strong nausea.
-However, instances are reported again and again in which teenagers use the ornamental plant angel trumpet as a hallucinogenic drug.
-It contains atropine and scopolamine and symptoms of an atropine poisoning arise 30–60 minutes later.
-Mydriasis, disorientation, hallucination, and delirium need to be mentioned, too.
-Physostigmine can be used against dangerous poisoning with the atropine containing thorn apple.
+However, instances are regularly reported in which teenagers use the ornamental plant angel trumpet as a hallucinogenic drug, which contains atropine and scopolamine.
+Symptoms arise within 30–60 minutes.
+Mydriasis, disorientation, and delirium also occur with the ingestion of atropine and scopolamine.
+Physostigmine can be used therapeutically to address atropine poisoning.

 Effects of amphetamines

-The misuse of amphetamines leads to increased stimulation and the subjective feeling of a performance improvement.
-In addition to that, the appetite is suppressed.
-Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, the flight of ideas, visual and acoustic illusions, paranoid symptoms and anxiety.
+Amphetamine abuse leads to increased stimulation and the subjective feeling of improved performance.
+Appetite is suppressed.
+Mental symptoms include unrest, nervousness, disinhibition, lack of discrimination, euphoria, racing thoughts, visual and acoustic illusions, paranoid symptoms and anxiety.

-Ecstasy, or also XTC, is a collective term for different methylenedioxyamphetamine (MDMA).
-It evokes both: amphetamine typical characteristics and hallucinatory effects.
-It is counted to the entactogens, the substances, which enable contact with the own inside, as it acts mostly on the communicative and emotional level.
+Ecstasy, or XTC, is a collective term for different methylenedioxyamphetamine (MDMA).
+These elicit both amphetamine-like and hallucinatory effects.
+MDMA is considered to be an empathogen, the substances, which enable a greater sense of emotional communion or oneness.

-Crystal meth, also ice, wint, tick or yaaba, is an extremely potent form of methamphetamine.
-It evokes a strong mental addiction and a fast physical degeneration.
-The loss of teeth is especially typical due to reduced salivation, teeth grinding and increased caries, which is referred to as meth-mouth.
+Crystal meth, also ice, wint, tick or yaaba, is an extremely potent form of methamphetamine that evokes a strong mental addiction with exceptionally fast physical deterioration.
+Loss of teeth is especially common due to reduced salivation, teeth grinding, and increased caries.
+This is referred to as meth-mouth.

 Withdrawal symptoms of amphetamines

-The mental withdrawal dominates, as amphetamines actually do not lead to a physical addiction.
-The patients suffer from depressive mood, anxiety, and trepidation.
-The addicts are only able to complete normal everyday tasks under the influence of the drug due to the physical weakening and the repealed sleep-wake rhythm.
+Withdrawal patients suffer from depressive mood, anxiety, and trepidation.
+Addicts are only able to complete normal everyday tasks under the influence of the drug due to the physical weakening and the repealed sleep-wake rhythm.

 Amphetamines as medication

-Methylphenidate is an amphetamine, which is authorized for the treatment of narcolepsy and the attention-deficit-hyperactivity disorder (ADHD).
-It appears to be paradoxical to prescribe an amphetamine for a child with hyperactivity at first, but it is assumed that the children try to compensate a decreased brain activity with hyperactivity.
-Methylphenidate, better known under its market name Ritalin, has very positive effects on the patients due to that.
+Methylphenidate is an amphetamine, which is authorized for the treatment of narcolepsy and the attention-deficit-hyperactivity disorder.
+It appears to be paradoxical to prescribe an amphetamine for a child with hyperactivity at first, but it is assumed that the children try to compensate for a decreased brain activity with hyperactivity.
+Methylphenidate, better known under its market name Ritalin, can have very positive effects on the patients.